zachariazh/qmslup-group9/README.md

 ## QMSLUP course group work of Group 9

-### A python tool to take a .csv table of Helsinki metropolitan region addresses, and output the address locations' accessibility grid data as .shp files.
+### A python tool to take a .csv table of Helsinki metropolitan region addresses, and output the address locations' accessibility data as grid shapefiles.

 ## Required data downloads